 The Lighthouse Accessibility score is a weighted average of all the accessibility audits.
 See the Lighthouse accessibility scoring post for more information.

-to see the full list of valid roles.
+Refer to the WAI-ARIA role definitions to see the full list of valid roles.
+Make sure all

 role attributes are set to a value in the definitions list.